ongres/stackgres/doc/content/en/03-tutorial/03-simple-cluster/_index.md

 $ kubectl exec -it simple-1 -n stackgres -c postgres-util -- psql
 ```

-(note, we're connecting to `simple-1`, the replica!
-If `simple-1` is not the replica (it may happen), see the next section below to consult with Patroni who is the replica).
+> Note that we're connecting to `simple-1`, the replica!
+If `simple-1` is not the replica which may happen, see the next section below to consult Patroni which instance is the replica.

 ```sql
 postgres=# select pg_is_in_recovery();